 Hello, I'm Cliff Anderson!
 Why Cliff(y), you ask?
 Well, a lot of people I've met since primary school till now have always called me Cliffy!
+Unless specifically mentioned, I personally paid for whatever chargeable stuff featured in my blogs.
 Anyway, for every 50 posts I come up with, and every 25,000 pageviews, I'm donating a sum of money to the World Food Programme.
 Your support is greatly appreciated.

 Alright, first of all, I guess this shall be the last review of the year.
 This entry on Dip's would also close the chapter on Paris for now.
 No worries, I'll definitely come back to Paris one day to do a food trail, especially to pâtisseries!